-- 1. The financial statements and notes, as set out on pages 8 to 41, are in accordance with the Corporations Act 2001 (Cth) and: - (a) comply with Accounting Standards; - (b) are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board, as stated in notes to the financial statements; and - (c) give a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on that date of the Company and the Group. - (d) the Directors have been given the declarations required by s.295A of the Corporations Act 2001 (Cth); - 2. in the directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 9 to 45, are in accordance with the Corporations Act 2001 (Cth) and: - (a) comply with Accounting Standards; - (b) are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board, as stated in notes to the financial statements; - (c) give a true and fair view of the financial position as at 30 June 2024 and of the performance for the year ended on that date of the Company and the Group; - (d) the Directors have been given the declarations required by s.295A of the Corporations Act 2001 (Cth); and - (e) In the Directors' opinion, the attached consolidated entity disclosure statement in Note 19 is true and correct. - 2. in the directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.